How to Create an ISO File from a Folder

 And select the folder you want to use.

-Build ISO File From Folder
+Build ISO File from Folder

 With both the source and destination folders set, click the Build button.